Home computer: Reception and sociological impact

-This delay wasn't out of keeping with other technologies newly introduced to an unprepared public.
+This delay was not out of keeping with other technologies newly introduced to an unprepared public.
 Early motorists were widely derided with the cry of "Get a horse!" until the automobile was accepted.
 Television languished in research labs for decades before regular public broadcasts began.
 In an example of changing applications for technology, before the invention of radio, the telephone was used to distribute opera and news reports, whose subscribers were denounced as "illiterate, blind, bedridden and incurably lazy people".
 Likewise, the acceptance of computers into daily life today is a product of continuing refinement of both technology and perception.